Minnie Pallister: Career

 Pallister's health suffered from her constant activity, and she was advised by doctors to change her schedule.
 She became a full-time writer, though she remained interested in political matters.
 "My politics are me," she said, "it seems almost impossible that there should still be people who believe that politics do not matter."
 A lifelong pacifist, she joined the Peace Pledge Union in 1936, was elected to its Council in 1945 and later became a Sponsor.
-She was a regular contributor to the Woman's Hour BBC radio programme in the 1950s.
+She started in radio broadcasting in 1938 and was a regular contributor to the Woman's Hour BBC radio programme in the 1950s.

 Works

+She was a journalist for the Daily Herald and the Daily Mirror newspapers in the 1930s.
+Pallister wrote 600 articles, over 150 radio scripts, five books, including an autobiographical account and pamphlets.

-Books by Minnie Pallister include Socialism for Women (pamphlet, 1923); The Orange Box: Thoughts of a Socialist Propagandist (1924); Socialism, Equality and Happiness (pamphlet, 1925); Rain on the Corn and Other Sketches (1928); Gardener's Frenzy: Being an Alphabet of the Garden (1933); and A Cabbage for a Year (1934).
+The books included Socialism for Women (pamphlet, 1923); The Orange Box: Thoughts of a Socialist Propagandist (1924); Socialism, Equality and Happiness (pamphlet, 1925); Rain on the Corn and Other Sketches (1928); Gardener's Frenzy: Being an Alphabet of the Garden (1933); and A Cabbage for a Year (1934).

 Death

 Minnie Pallister died on 26 March 1960, aged 75.
 Towards the end of her life, an unspecified illness had forced her to retire from political activities.
 At the time of her death, she was mainly active as a radio broadcaster.